Abhay-Bharadwaj/react-audio/README.md

 # react-audio

-# Install live server from vs code extension
+1. Install live server from vs code extension

-# click on the live server located at bottom right of vs code
+2. Click on the live server located at bottom right of vs code

-$ code should be up and running
+3. Code should be up and running